tsnellgrove/dark_castle3/doc/story.md

 'eat_biscuits_warning_2':
     "Don't do it Burt!
 What would Nana say?
 There might be some poor soul out there wasting away and just yearning for a Baked Biscuit.",

+'burt_eat_stale_biscuits' => 'burt_eat_baked_biscuits':
+    "Somehow the Baked Biscuits don't taste nearly as good as they usually do.
+You imagine Nana's disapointed expression and you regret eating them already.",

 'cecily':
     "You give yourself a self-concious once-over: at age 19 and the youngest daughter of Ethan Brewer, the prosperous owner of the town's only pub, you should be well on your way towards matrimony - but to your mother's dismay and your own deep gratitude, it appears to be nowhere on the horrizon.
 Of course you're also the more homely and introverted daughter - more fond of books than boys they say.
 Your older sister, Chrissy, the queen of the viallage, has always had a dozzen men at a time circling her in eratic orbits, moths to the flame - so who would ever notice you?",

 *** To Do List ***